 A Baker’s cyst forms when swelling inside the knee causes synovial fluid to leak into the space behind the knee.
 As synovial fluid collects, a cyst or bulge forms.

-Conditions that can cause swelling of the knee, and therefore may lead to the formation of a Baker’s cyst include:
+Conditions that can cause the back of the knee to swell and, therefore, may lead to the formation of a Baker’s cyst include:

 - Arthritis, including osteoarthritis